jno3/jno3.github.io/writeups/bashed.md

 a0ea0563c...flag
 ```

-and just like that, I get the root flag
+And so I get the root flag